DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 The SiteGround-hosted website did much better and was able to handle up to a hundred simultaneous virtual users without the response time increasing much, even though the heavyweight Avada theme and its Agency demo were being used.

 Even with 99 virtual users accessing the site at the same time, the response time (blue line) was only 326 milliseconds.

 Load Handling Test Results Summary

-The response times of the sites hosted by SiteGround were largely unaffected as the number of simultaneous virtual users increased to 100.
-In fact, if you check out our SiteGround review, you’ll see that our sites were able to handle up to 200 virtual users without any problems in similar tests.
+The response times of the sites hosted by SiteGround were largely unaffected as the number of simultaneous virtual users increased to a hundred.
+In fact, if you check out our SiteGround review, you’ll see our sites were able to handle up to 200 virtual users without any problems in similar tests.